iByrd/BustABrick/README.md

 # BustABrick

-Amin Mouti, Corey DeRossett, Zackray Pantchev, Mike Byrd
+Amin Mouti, Corey DeRossett, Zackary Pantchev, Mike Byrd

 Bust A Brick is your classic brick breaker game that uses a web api to change the visuals of the game depending on the time.